helciodev/math-magicians/README.md

 ## About

-This the first milestone for the math-magicians project
+This the second milestone fro the math-magicians project

 ## Features